duckduckgo/duckduckhack-docs/backend-reference/handle-functions.md

 The available handlers are:

-- `remainder` -  The query without the trigger words, spacing and case are preserved.
+- `remainder` -  The query without the trigger words, spacing and case are preserved

 - `remainder_lc` - Like remainder but in lowercase

 - `query_raw` -  Like remainder but with trigger words intact